cheul0518/CS528/LabSetup/README.md

   </tr>
 </table>

 Connecting to the wrong IP would be a reason.
 The IP leases do not start over from 192.168.15.4 when you create a new network for your virtual machine.
-That is because the VBox Manager DHCP server will continute assiging IP address in sequential ascending order.
+This is because the VBox Manager DHCP server will continute assiging IP address in sequential ascending order.
+How can we find the address we're assigning?

 Try
   VBoxManage guestproperty get [VMNAME] "/VirtualBox/GuestInfo/Net/0/V4/IP" to find your IP address of your virtual machine.

-If it didn't work saying "No Value Set", then
+If you got a message: "No Value Set", chances are that your virtual machine never made it through boot.
+So your virtual machine has not done any DHCP requests/discovery, providing no IP number.
+Try to boot in display mode and see whether or not you get to the login prompt on your VM machine screen.
+If yes, then log in it, run Terimnal, and type "ifconfig" to find out the acutal IP address you're assigned.

+If your server doens't provide the virtualbox GUI, then here are some tools for troubleshooting.
+1) VBoxManage controlvm [VMNAME] screenshotpng [IMGNAME]
+2) VBoxManage controlvm [VMNAME] keyboardputstring [STRING]
+3) VBoxManage controlvm [VMNAME] keyboadputscancode [HEXCODE]

+And here are examples in using the tools.

 <table><tr>connecting